welijahclark/welijahclark.github.io/Intro_SQL_project.md

 **Project description:** This is an introductory SQL project that goes through historical data for IDA Statement Of Credits, Grants and Guaranteesvfrom The World Bank Group.
 [The raw data used is available here](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976).
 These queries were written in DB Browser for SQLite after turning the .csv from The World Bank Group into a database.

-Show us all transactions from the Nicaragua (the country)?

 How many total transactions?

 How many total transactions per country??